OpenModelica/OMSimulator/doc/UsersGuide/source/api/addConnection.rst

 addConnection
 -------------

-Adds a new connection to a given parent component.
+Adds a new connection between connectors A and B to a given parent component.
+This command can also be used to connect a solver instance to a given FMU of a FMI composite model.
 #END#

 #LUA#